 When can I go in a pool, lake, or ocean after my liposuction?

-Liposuction patients can expose the liposuction port scars and liposuction skin to chlorinated pools, a lake and ocean water at approximately four weeks following liposuction, or when the aspiration ports have had the sutures removed and your physician says the port are completely sealed to the external environment.
+Patients can expose the liposuction port scars and liposuction skin to chlorinated pools, a lake and ocean water at approximately four weeks following the procedure, or when the aspiration ports have had the sutures removed and your physician says the port are completely sealed to the external environment.

 When can I resume sun tanning after liposuction?

 Most patients can resume sun tanning after liposuction after 6 to 8 weeks.
-Caution must be exercised when exposing recent areas of liposuction and/or the port scars to UV light, as the breakdown products of a bruise and early scar tissue can become hyper-pigmented when exposed to ultraviolet light to early following an operative procedure such as liposuction.
+Caution must be exercised when exposing recent areas of the procedure and/or the port scars to UV light, as the breakdown products of a bruise and early scar tissue can become hyper-pigmented when exposed to ultraviolet light to early following an operative procedure.
 After 6-8 weeks, exposure to the sun can usually occur without complication but a strong sunblock should be used on your skin and titanium dioxide along any scars is usually recommended.

 When will my skin sensation return to normal following liposuction?

 It is completely normal and an expected side effect to have some moderate to significant decrease in sensation of the skin overlying any areas of recent liposuction.
 The sensory nerves that are traumatized from the liposuction process take some time to recover and, in general, a full return of sensation takes between 12-24 weeks.
 There’s generally nothing that can be done to speed up this return of sensory awareness to the skin overlying the liposuction regions, however aggressive massage, called desensitization, of the skin can help minimize or prevent hyper sensitivity from occurring.